vtex/faststore/apps/docs/docs/how-to-guides/faststore-api/extending-the-faststore-api.md

 import type { Options as APIOptions } from '@faststore/api'
 ```

-### Create type definitions
+### Step 2 - Create type definitions

 Your new type definitions set the data structure for your new fields, extended from the existing FastStore GraphQL queries and types.

-See the following code example of adding a new field called `customField`, which is a string, to the existing type [StoreProduct](https://www.faststore.dev/reference/api/objects#storeproduct).
+See the following code example of adding a new field called `customField`, which is a string, to the existing type [StoreProduct](/reference/api/objects#storeproduct).

 ```ts
 const typeDefs = `